davidmcclure/litecoder/README.md

 For now, Litecoder only supports US cities and states.

 ## Goals
-- Be very fast.
+- Be fast.
 Lookups take ~3ms.
 - Work anywhere without hassle.
 The underlying data sits in SQLite and ships with the package - just `pip install`.
 Since Litecoder is totally embedded, it can be used in ETL and big data workflows involving billions of inputs.
-- Be unsurprising.
-When in doubt, favor precision over recall.
-Litecoder will miss some things, but when it returns a result, it should almost always be correct.
+- Favor precision over recall.
+Litecoder will miss some things, but when it returns a result, it should be trustworthy.
-- Support non-standard names that unambiguously refer to a city or state.
+- Support non-standard names that clearly refer to a city or state.
 Eg, `NYC` always means New York City.
 - Some heuristics are unavoidable - eg, `Boston` should map to `Boston, MA`, not `Boston, GA` (which exists!).
-In these cases, use rules that are simple and interpretable.
+In these cases, do something simple and interpretable.

 ## Non-Goals
 - No support yet for extracting locations that are embedded inside of surrounding text.
 The assumption is that you've got a snippet of text that represents a location, and the goal is to figure out which one.